ConorReynolds/ConorReynolds.github.io/content/posts/about-this-site.md

 ## TypeScript

 Hugo *also* lets me use TypeScript---i.e. JavaScript, but more sane.
 For {{< extlink "recent Hugo builds" "https://github.com/gohugoio/hugo/releases/tag/v0.74.0" >}}, this is as easy as piping a TS file through `js.Build`.
 I try to keep the JavaScript to a minimum because I find it really annoying.
 The only JS on this site that I've written is the code implementing the font-size buttons, and a tweak which replaces the {{< extlink "left hook arrow" "https://www.compart.com/en/unicode/U+21A9" >}} in the endnotes with a FontAwesome chevron.
 Any external JS comes from BibBase on the {{< crossref "home" "/" >}} page, MathJax on maths-enabled pages, and the Ko-fi button in the footer of the {{< crossref "posts" "/posts" >}} section of this site.
-Consequently, most things should work OK even if you have JS disabled.
-Speaking of external JS---
+If you have JavaScript disabled, the BibBase information will be replaced with an iframe, and the Ko-fi button will be replaced with a simple link.
+The only think that definitely won't work is the mathematics.

 ## External Stuff